microsoft/TypeScript-New-Handbook/chapters/Classes.md

  * Getters and setters must have the same [[Member Visibility]]

 It is not possible to have accessors with different types for getting and setting.

+If you have a getter without a setter, the field is automatically `readonly`

 ### Index Signatures {#class-index-signatures}